 Before all that grass reaches the stomach, it needs to be thoroughly chewed.
 Cows are known to munch for surprisingly long durations, approximately eight hours a day.
 During grazing, cows snatch up large bites of grass to consume as much as possible in rapid time.
-This proves to be quite useful for cows in the wild by limiting the time they expose themselves to predators.
+This proves to be quite helpful for cows in the wild by limiting the time they expose themselves to predators.

-Usually, the plant matter or grass is combined with tough stems, but the cows chew their food in a motion that works from side-to-side.
+Usually, the plant matter or grass is combined with tough stems, but the cows chew their food in a motion that works from side to side.
 This allows their molars to break down the grass into smaller bits that are much easier to digest.

 Compartments Of A Cows Stomach

-Each of the four compartments of a cow’s stomach plays its own role and has some unique characteristics listed below.
+Each of the four compartments of a cow’s stomach plays its role and has some unique characteristics listed below.